dekonvoluted/dekonvoluted.github.io/_posts/2014-01-14-project-kde-2013-progress.md

 There's plenty of things left to learn in 2014.
 My first task here is to complete the tutorial.
-Then, I plan to devote some time working on the Equilibrium project (I’ll write about that sometime soon).
+Then, I plan to devote some time working on the Equilibrium project (I'll write about that sometime soon).
 With a little more familiarity with Qt, I think I can take on some of the junior jobs on bugs.kde.org.

 # C++